-For the state/sign input to be functioning the following variables in the tdc\gpx3.ini must be used:
+For the state/sign input to be functioning the following variables in the tdc_gpx3.ini must be used:

-- TimeTag = 3 ;must be set for using the state/sign input in combination with the ADC functionality and the master reset input.
-The tag counting is switched off and any signal to the "TAG IN" is ignored. - TimeTag = 4 ;corresponds to the setting of TimeTag = 3 - TimeTag = 5;must be set for using the state/sign input.
-Hereby the state/sign input functions in combination with the tag signal functioning as a timer, counting the internal 80MHz clock signal of the FPGA.
-A signal on "TAG IN" resets the timer to 0.
+- TimeTag = 3 ;must be set for using the state input in combination with the ADC functionality and the master reset input.
+The tag counting is switched off and any signal to the "TAG IN" is ignored. - TimeTag = 4 ;corresponds to the setting of TimeTag = 3 - TimeTag = 5;must be set for using the state input.
+Hereby the state input functions in combination with the tag signal functioning as a timer, counting the internal 80MHz clock signal of the FPGA.
+Pulse on "TAG IN" resets the timer to 0.

-TimeTag = 6 ;must be set for using the state/sign input.
+TimeTag = 6 ;must be set for using the state input.
 Hereby the state/sign input functions in combination with the tag signal functioning as a counter, counting the external LVTTL signal applied to the "TAG IN".

-4.2.10 ADC Input (sub-R E8 only)
+4.2.10 ADC Input (sub-R D8 and E8 only)

-The SC-TDC-1000 S devices with sub-release E8 come with an integrated 14bit Analog-to-Digital converter with a differential signal input ("ADC IN +" and "ADC IN -") which is laid out for analog voltages between +10V and -10V.
+The SC-TDC-1000 D devices in sub-release D8 and E8 come with an integrated 14bit Analogue-to-Digital converter with a differential signal input ("ADC IN +" and "ADC IN -") which is laid out for analogue voltages between +10V and -10V.

-To work with the ADC the value of the variable named "TimeTag" in the tdc\gpx3.ini file must be adapted in the following way:
+To work with the ADC the value of the variable named "TimeTag" in the tdc_gpx3.ini file must be adapted in the following way: